 Switch off the radio, ditch the TV and avoid those tempting computer games.
 Ban yourself from all at-home activities until you've had a full, productive day and tackled your workload.
-When I worked from home, I used to find the lure of Assassins Creed on the XBox too much, so I made my husband hide the game completely.
+When I worked from home, I used to find the lure of Assassins Creed on the Xbox too much, so I made my husband hide the game completely.
 Do the same at your home – get rid of any distractions.
 And that also means limiting the amount of time you check emails, Twitter and Facebook.

 Avoid cabin fever

 Being stuck at home for both work and personal life can leave you feeling claustrophobic and cooped up.
-To avoid that common 'cabin fever', simply get out of the house during your lunch break to enjoy some sunshine and fresh air.
+To avoid that common 'cabin fever', get out of the house during your lunch break to enjoy some sunshine and fresh air.
 Go for a walk or cycle after work as well.
 Do anything to break up the day and get yourself out of the house.
 You could also consider becoming location-independent, so you're able to take your laptop to cafes or public spaces.
 Do anything to stop the feeling of those four walls closing in on you.

 Don't be alone

 Just because you work from home by yourself, it doesn't mean you're alone.
 Make friends on Twitter.
 Join communities and forums.
-Find Skype pals to chat to.
+Find Skype pals to chat with.
 Go to networking events.
-Get yourself a nice, little support network of fellow freelancers who are all working from home and could benefit from some shared company and the chance to bounce ideas off others.
+Get yourself a little support network of fellow freelancers who are all working from home and could benefit from some shared company and the chance to bounce ideas off others.
 You are not alone, so do everything you can to tackle those feelings of loneliness or isolation.